Sonya-7/First_Projects-with_IBM_Watson/README.md

 # Starter_Projects
-First projects completed independently after completing IBM Python fundamentals
+This repository contains a list of my First projects completed while completing the IBM Python fundamentals certification.

+These projects were completed using IBM Watson studeos.